Ponaka Kanakamma: Promotion of Education

-She also acted as vice-president of Andhra Congress committee.
+Writing

 After she lost her only daughter, M.Venkatasubbamma in 1934, who was a budding writer and social worker, she became a devotee of Ramana Maharshi and Ramayogi of Annareddy palem.
 Ponaka Kanakamma and Dronamraju Lakshmibaiyamma were the first twin women poets in Telugu.
-They wrote several philosophical poems on Ramana Maharshi - important ones are Aradhana and Nivedyam.
+They wrote several philosophical poems on Ramana Maharshi, most notably Aradhana and Nivedyam.
 They translated essence of Bhagavadgita into Telugu by name Gnana Netram.
 She wrote the auto-biography of Sri Rama Yogi, both in Telugu and English.
 Kankamma was an accomplished write and her writings appeared in Bharati, Krishnapatrika, Grihalakshmi, Anasuya, Hindusundari Jaminryot and in many other journals.
 She lost her property due to the tyranny and repression of Venkatagiri Zameendar.
 She established in 1952 an industrial training centre for poor, orphan and under-privileged women.

 During her life, she hosted many eminent freedom fighters and poets at her residence in Potalpudi and in Nellore.
 National leaders like Babu Rajendraprasad, Desabandhu Chittaranjan Dass, artists Udayasanker, Atreya, Sthanam, Tiruvankur sisters and many others were her guests.
 She is the recipient of the Gruhlakshmi Swarnakankanam Sanmanam (award felicitation).
 On the occasion of the silver jubilee celebrations of Madras Mahila Sabha organisation, Smt.
 Durga Bhai Deshmukh honored Kanakamma with a silver plank.
 Kankamma and all other her family members are writers, whose writings are found in Bharati and in other magazines.
 Her youngest brother "Kala Prapurna" Marupuru Kodandarami Reddy is a famous journalist and noted writer.

 She founded the Jameen Raitu, a Telugu weekly at Nellore in support of Zameendari Raitu movement in Nellore district.

+Death and Legacy

 Kanakamma died in Nellore, on 15 September 1963.

 Her autobiography in Telugu, Kanakapushyaragam, was edited by Dr. K. Purushotham and published by Mannem Rayudu of Manasu Foundation in 2011.
 On Gandhi Jayanti in 2017, Kanakammas's bronze statue was erected on the premises of Pinakini Satyagrahasrmam, Pallipadu by the Ashram Committee.